CorySimon/pyIAST/docs/index.rst

    N_i(p_i) = M \frac{K_i p_i}{1+ \sum_j K_j p_j}.

-In this IPython Notebook, we generate synthetic data that follows three Langmuir adsorption isotherm models with the same saturation loading but different Langmuir constants.
+In this Jupyter Notebook, we generate synthetic data that follows three Langmuir adsorption isotherm models with the same saturation loading but different Langmuir constants.
 We then use pyIAST to predict the mixed gas adsorption isotherm and check that it is consistent with the competitive